GoldenEye10/goldeneye10.github.io/_tabs/about.md

 order: 4
 ---

-You can download our project overview in PDF format by clicking the button below:
+You can download copy of my resume in PDF format by clicking the button below:

 <a href="../assets/pdf/jan_18_2025.pdf" class="btn btn-primary" download>Download CV </a>